Posted on behalf of Gordon & Partners on Sep 11, 2013 in Personal Injury

 Florida law protects the victims of bullies by allowing them to file for a “injunction for Protection” also known as a “Protective Order” which prevents the aggressor from coming within 500 feet of the victim, or contact the victim in any way, shape, or form.

 At Gordon & Partners, our attorneys have recognized how truly devastating bullying can be to a victim and can lead to severe mental and physical disorders if it is not put to an end.
-Based Palm Beach Gardens, Stuart, and Davie, Florida, our attorneys are able to assist these victims throughout the state of Florida and elsewhere needed.
+Based Palm Beach Gardens, Stuart, and Plantation, Florida, our attorneys are able to assist these victims throughout the state of Florida and elsewhere needed.

 Some of the local areas we serve include: